+"Spectators must be able to watch a match without prior registration and without prior knowledge of the match."

+Usability Requirement

+"The system must support 10 parallel tournaments"

+Performance Requirement

-- "Spectators must be able to watch matches without prior registration and without prior knowledge of the match." - > Usability Requirement - "The system must support 10 parallel tournaments" - > Performance Requirement - "The operator must be able to add new games without modifications to the existing system." - > Supportability Requirement
+"The operator must be able to add new games without modifications to the existing system."
+Supportability Requirement

-What is usually not in the Requirements?
+What should not be in the Requirements?

 - System structure, implementation technology

 - Development methodology

+- Parnas, How to fake the software development process

 - Development environment

 - Implementation language

 - Reusability

 - It is desirable that none of these above are constrained by the client.